wix-incubator/fed-training-kit/README.md

 - [ ] Meet the new hire and customize the [content list](#Topics)
 - [ ] Remove this section

+# General

+__Important note:__ This documentation is mainly for covering basic FED (frontend developer) subjects.
+Once you feel confident with this material you should definitely head on to [nothig to prod](https://github.com/wix/nothing-to-prod) docs where you can learn much more on the methodologies we use at Wix.

 # Topics

 * ![](assets/time-3h.png)  [Sass & Compass](https://github.com/wix/fed-training-kit/blob/master/Content/Sass%20%26%20Compass.md)